DosKobold/firefox_bookmark_imager/README.md

 The software is still in development and will get more features.  \
 \
 TODO:
-- Flag for disallowing doubles in the same folder (folders and links) -> panic
 - Flag for recursion depth
 - Flag for checking syntax (no "\n" in names or "./" at the beginning of objects)
 - Flag for choosing the output value (e.g. "title" instead of "url", or even lists: "id:title:url")